-If you haven't yet tried laughter therapy as a tool for effective stress management, you might want to take a moment to watch this video.
+If you haven't yet tried laughter therapy as a tool for effective stress management, you might want to take a moment to watch these videos.
+The first one is from Australia.

 Given the amount of damage that stress does in our lives, it is well worth your while to strengthen your laughter therapy arsenal to make managing stress much easier.